A powerhouse U.S. doctor slain in Sudan, 'killed for nothing'

 A powerhouse US doctor slain in Sudan, ‘killed for nothing’

-By ELLEN KNICKMEYER Associated Press WASHINGTON (AP) — Bound to the country of his birth by ailing parents and his devotion to treating Sudan’s poor, American doctor Bushra Ibnauf Sulieman kept working as long as he could after fighting engulfed Sudan’s capital.
+WASHINGTON (AP) — Bound to Sudan by ailing parents and his devotion to treating the poor there, American doctor Bushra Ibnauf Sulieman kept working as long as he could after fighting engulfed Sudan’s capital.
 For days after battles between two rival Sudanese commanders erupted in Khartoum on April 15, the 49-year-old Sulieman treated the city’s wounded.
-He and other doctors ventured out as ex…
+He and other doctors ventured out as explosions shook the walls of homes where Khartoum’s peo…

 Coverage Details